 Disha Dewan, Development Director

-Disha Dewan is the Development Manager for NC Arts in Action.
+Disha Dewan is the Development Director for NC Arts in Action.
 She graduated from the University of Minnesota’s Carlson School of Management with a degree in Marketing.
 Disha worked as an accountant and manager before moving to New York to pursue a training program in classical acting from the American Academy of Dramatic Arts.
 After spending two years in New York auditioning for Indie films and off-Broadway productions, Disha went back to school and received a Masters Degree in Education from Marymount University and worked as an educator since 2012.
 Since then, Disha has volunteered with the North Carolina Youth Tap Ensemble in Marketing, Event Planning and Fundraising.